ThKrypt/QualCoder/05-Files.md

 Video (mov, mp4, wmv format) and audio files (wav, mp3 format) can be imported.
 Loading an audio or video file will also automatically create a blank text transcribed file.
 This file will have the same name as the audio or video file, but have a '.transcribed' suffix.
 Initially, this text transcription will be empty.
 You can transcribe the file yourself or get the file professionally transcribed and copy and paste the text into this file.

-A right-click context menu allows you to view, export, delete a current file.
-The menu also allow you to re-order the files according to alphabet, date, and file-type and when right clicking in the name or date columns.
-You can show only selected attribute types, if the right-click occurs in an attribute column.

 Filenames can be changed in the database.
 The original file names of the actual files will not be changed.

+A right-click context menu allows you to view, export, delete a current file.

 The red X button is an option to select multiple files for deletion.
  The question mark '?' opens this help page.